Elv13/quickviews_presentation/README.md

 Work in progress
 ================

-* Some of the state tracker have more Q_ASSERT and qDebug than lines of "real" code
-* With the optimizations turned on, there is rendering issues
+* With the optimizations turned on, there is minor rendering issues
 * There is tests but not full coverage
 * Limited real world testing beside the chat app and the integration tests
 * A lot of what I said "has code" but has not been tested because I am not there